 YES!!
 Watch my step by step video in this post to see just how it’s done.
 Then follow directions below and enjoy friends.

-Carefully remove chicken (it will want to fall apart), and put it into an 8×8 dish, or your air fryer. - Season
+- Carefully remove chicken (it will want to fall apart) and enjoy!

 Pressure Cooker Frozen Whole Chicken